 What this blog covers:

-• How can Kyvos make it happen with a revolutionary Smart OLAPTM technology.
+- How can Kyvos make it happen with its AI-powered smart aggregation technology.

-When you go on a holiday, you rent a car and pay based on the travel distance to your destination.
-The more is the distance, the more is the cost.
+When someone goes on a holiday, they rent a car and pay based on the travel distance to their destination.
+The greater the distance; the more the cost.
 Same is the kinship between data and the cloud.
-In a world where data increases every minute and businesses thrive on data-driven insights, you need to explore more and more data to make intelligent business decisions.
-Since you can’t control the influx of data, optimizing cost is vital.
+In a world where data increases every minute and businesses thrive on data-driven insights, enterprises need to explore more and more data to make intelligent business decisions.
+Since they can’t control the influx of data, optimizing cost is vital.

 Cloud data warehouses like Snowflake offer relational, scale-out capabilities with the promise to make more data obtainable at a lower cost with fewer data management troubles.
 But the real concern starts when the size of data grows inevitably with time, leaving organizations with the baggage of unpredictable compute costs.
-Heavy analytics performed on massive amounts of data can make your bill heftier than usual, and at the end of each month, you will realize that you have paid a fortune for a workload that could be performed at a tremendously lower price.
+Heavy analytics performed on massive amounts of data can make their bill heftier than usual and at the end of each month, they will realize that they have paid a fortune for a workload that could be performed at a tremendously lower price.

-The key question is – how do you control these costs?
-How do you make your data accessible to business users and analysts so that they can interact with it in a self-service way, without worrying about exploding compute costs?
+The key question is – how can they reduce snowflake costs without impacting performance?
+How can they make their data accessible to business users and empower them to interact with it in a self-service way, without worrying about exploding compute costs?
 Is there a better way to achieve Snowflake cost optimization?

 Factors that Impact Snowflake Costs

-Before we see how you can achieve Snowflake cost optimization, let us first take a look at some of the key factors that add to costs.
+Before we see how organizations can reduce snowflake costs, let us first take a look at some of the key factors that add to costs.

 Resource-Intensive Queries

 When users fire complex queries, costs are bound to escalate.
-For instance, if you make your data available to 1000 users and each of these users submits 10 ad hoc queries a day to the data warehouse, and the query they fire has multiple Joins or Group Bys and scans through billions or even trillions of rows at query time.
-In this case, every query is resource-intensive, and your register keeps ringing with each query fired to the data warehouse.
+For instance, if an organization make its data available to 1000 users and each of these users submits 10 ad hoc queries a day to the data warehouse and the query they fire has multiple joins or group bys and scans through billions or even trillions of rows at query time.
+In this case, every query is resource-intensive and the organizations’ register keeps ringing with each query fired to the data warehouse.

 User Concurrency – More Users, More Queries

-In time, as your business users grow, the number of queries submitted to your data warehouse grows too.
-Ultimately, you may have to deal with a situation where lots of users run heavy queries just because the data is available to them.
-All of this can lead to a significant rise in your Snowflake costs.
+In time, as business users grow, the number of queries submitted to the data warehouse grows too.
+Ultimately, enterprises may have to deal with a situation where lots of users run heavy queries just because the data is available to them.
+All of this can lead to a significant rise in Snowflake query costs.

 The Impact of Cold Queries on Snowflake Costs

-Data warehouse platforms like Snowflake work on the partial caching mechanism for a frequently used set of data and preserve the results so that whenever you fire a query, the data is not moved from storage to compute every time you ask for it.
-Sure, it will save you some bucks, but when you fire a query for non-cached data, then it has to go through all the heavy lifting of reading the data from storage, and moving it to compute, leading to increased response time and costs.
+Data warehouse platforms like Snowflake work on the partial caching mechanism for a frequently used set of data and preserve the results so that whenever users fire a query, the data is not moved from storage to compute every time they ask for it.
+Sure, it will save them some bucks, but when they fire a query for non-cached data, then it has to go through all the heavy lifting of reading the data from storage and moving it to compute, leading to increased response time and costs.

-Once the cube is built, minimal resources are consumed per query enabling users to run unlimited queries on a massive amount of data without incurring any additional cost.
-Your query doesn’t go through a huge amount of heavy processing at query time because all the heavy lifting has been done.
-As all the combinations have already been calculated and the aggregations are already available, your query becomes lightweight.
-This gives you the benefit of scaling in terms of the number of users and queries fired concurrently.
-Our build-once-query-multiple-times approach enables Snowflake cost optimization while ensuring that any number of users can fire any number of queries.
+Once the data model is built, minimal resources are consumed per query enabling users to run unlimited queries on a massive amount of data without incurring any additional cost.
+The query doesn’t go through a huge amount of heavy processing at query time because all the heavy lifting has been done.
+As all the combinations have already been calculated and the aggregations are already available, the query becomes lightweight.
+This gives the benefit of scaling in terms of the number of users and queries fired concurrently.
+Our price-performant querying approach reduces Snowflake cost while ensuring that any number of users can fire any number of queries.

 Reduce Snowflake Costs Further with Elastic Architecture

-Another key advantage is that you can scale up or down the querying capability through our scheduled cluster scaling feature that allows you to increase or decrease your query engines depending on the load.
-This way, you can optimize the resource utilization and pay only for the resources you use.
+Another key advantage is that enterprises can scale up or down the querying capability through our scheduled cluster scaling feature, which allows them to increase or decrease the query engines depending on the load.
+This way, they can optimize the resource utilization and pay only for the resources they use.

 Save Costs on Ad Hoc Analysis